JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 # Plan of static version of app

 - App component:
-    -- Renders a ShoppingCartSite component, passing to it the following props:
+    -- DONE Renders a ShoppingCartSite component, passing to it the following props:
         -- An availableItemNames array (containing strings with item names)

 - ShoppingCartSite component: